OjasviBhargava/Top-Android-Profiles/README.md

 ## [Mark Murphy](https://github.com/commonsguy)

-Mark Murphy! is the founder of *CommonsWare* and the author of <b>The Busy Coder’s Guide to Android Development</b>.
+Mark Murphy is the founder of *CommonsWare* and the author of <b>The Busy Coder’s Guide to Android Development</b>.
 He is active in supporting the Android developer community, from answering questions on Stack Overflow to publishing sample code and reusable components as open source.

 A three-time entrepreneur, his experience ranges from consulting on open source and collaborative development for the Fortune 500 to application development on a myriad of platforms.
 A polished speaker, Mr. Murphy has delivered conference presentations and training sessions on a wide array of topics internationally.